linode/docs/docs/platform/longview/longview.md

 author:
   name: Linode
   email: docs@linode.com
-description: Our guide to installing and using Linode Longview.
+description: "This guide shows how to install and use Linode Longview."
+og_description: "Learn how to use Longiew, Linode's system data graphing service."
 keywords: ["system monitoring", "longview", "metrics"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['longview/', 'uptime/longview/']
-modified: 2017-12-13
+modified: 2017-12-19
 modified_by:
   name: Linode
 title: What is Longview and How to Use it